Hello friends! Today I will tell you what bugs eat Coral Bells and how to deal with them.

 May/June beetle

-June beetles are large brown insects.
-They are mostly active in May-June when they are in the breeding season.
-Their diet is mostly leaves of trees and they rarely infest heuchera leaves.
+June beetles are quite big brown insects.
+They are primarily active from May to June, when they are in the breeding season.
+Their diet mainly consists of tree leaves, but they can also eat heuchera leaves.

 Treatment:

-- Dig deeper and you are sure to find a large white grub that must be destroyed.
+- Dig the plant up, and you will surely find a large white grub that must be destroyed.

-- Plant the damaged stem in a pot of clean soil and place it in full shade to root.
+- Plant the damaged stem in a pot with clean soil and place it in full shade to root.

-- To avoid future damage and to prevent heavy spreading, water the heuchera with an insecticide containing carbaryl.
+- Water the heuchera with an insecticide containing carbaryl to avoid future damage and prevent heavy spreading.
 This product is mildly toxic to humans and animals, but always follow the recommendations on the label.

 Trips

-Thrips are very common insects, with several thousand species.
-They affect a huge number of plants, including indoor and greenhouse plants.
+Thrips are widespread insects with several thousand species.
+They affect a vast number of plants, including indoor and greenhouse plants.

-They are very small insects that spend most of their lives underground.
+They are tiny insects that spend most of their lives underground.
 In spring, a female emerges from under the ground and lays eggs on stems and the underside of leaves.

-Over time the eggs enlarge and small insects emerge from them.
-They feed on the juices of the heuchera.
-As a result, the leaves turn pale and discolored.
-If the spread of this pest is considerable, the leaves will die off.
+Over time, small insects emerge from eggs.
+They feed on the juice of the heuchera, turning the leaves pale and discolored.
+If this pest spreads considerably, the leaves will die off.

 Treatment: